- Boards & Committees

 If you are interested in volunteering for a board or committee, you may fill out an online application for appointment, download the application for appointment (PDF), or pick up an application at the Mayor's Office during business hours.
 If you are unable to come into the office, you may call or email and we will send a form to you.
 Appointments to boards are made on a rolling basis, as members resign or retire from service.

-After you submit an application
+After you submit an application:

-- In some cases, the applicant is contacted and asked to attend a board committee or commission meeting to better confirm the applicants interest
+- In some cases, the applicant is contacted and asked to attend a board committee or commission meeting to better confirm the applicant's interest.

-- After staff review and/or applicant attends a meeting, the Mayor will review the application and a phone interview will be scheduled between the two
+- After staff review and/or applicant attends a meeting, the Mayor will review the application and a phone interview will be scheduled between the two.

-After application is submitted to City Council
+After the name of the mayoral appointee is submitted to City Council:

 The process for appointment from submitting an application to official acceptance can take 2-3 months.